openstack/neutron-specs/specs/mitaka/add-port-timestamp.rst

 REST API Impact
 ---------------

-Created_at and updated_at will be returned when users issue resource retrieving requests.
+Created_at and updated_at will be exposed to users via extension API.
+If plugin supports, they are returned when users issue resource retrieving requests.

-Resources list API will accept new query string parameter change_since.
+Also, resources list API accepts new query string parameter change_since.
 Users can pass timestamp of ISO 8601 format to the list API uri to retrieve resources operated since a specific time.